Northallerton: History

-Origins and early history
+Early

-Due to the proximity of the Roman road, entrenchments and relics it seems that the earliest settlement at Northallerton was some form of Roman military station.
+Due to its proximity to a Roman road, entrenchments and relics, the earliest settlement at Northallerton was a Roman military station.
 There is evidence that the Romans had a signal station on Castle Hills just to the west of the town as part of the imperial Roman postal system and a path connecting Hadrian's Wall with Eboracum (York) ran through what is now the neighbouring village of Brompton.

 The first church was set up by St Paulinus of York on the site of the present All Saints Parish Church sometime in the early 7th century.
 It was made from wood and nothing survives of it.
-In 855 a stone church was built on the same site; fragments of stone have been found during restoration work which provide strong evidence of this Angle church.
+In 855 a stone church was built on the same site; fragments of stone have been found during restoration work which provide strong evidence of this Anglian church.

 It was believed that an Anglo-Saxon town known as Alvertune then developed.
 In Pierre de Langtoft's history of King Alfred he writes that in 865 it was the site of a number of battles between King Elfrid and his brother Alfred on one side and five Danish kings and a similar number of earls.
 Later, in the 10th century, Danes settled at Romanby and Brompton.
 A fine example of English stonecarving from the period, the Brompton Hogbacks, can be found in Brompton Parish Church.

 In the Domesday Survey, Norman scribes named the settlement Alvertune, Aluertune and Alretone and there is a reference to the Alvertune wapentac, an area almost identical to the Allertonshire wapentake of the North Riding, which was named after the town.

 The origin of the town's name is uncertain, though it is believed that the name derives from a derivation of the name Aelfere, Aelfereton translates as the farm belonging to Aelfere or even of King Alfred.
 Alternatively it may be referring to the Alder trees which grew nearby.
 The prefix of North was added in the 12th century to differentiate from the parish of Allerton Mauleverer, 25 mi to the south.

-Its position on a major route way brought death and destruction to the town on many occasions.
+Its position on a major route brought death and destruction to the town on many occasions.
 In 1069, in an attempt to quell rebellion in the north, the area between the Ouse and the Tyne was laid waste by the armies of William the Conqueror.
 The town of Northallerton was almost totally destroyed or depopulated.
 Just a few years later it is described in the Domesday Book as modo est in manu regis et wastum est (put down as waste).